nikolovlazar/nextjs-clean-architecture/README.md

   - `infrastructure` - **Infrastructure Layer** - holds implementations of repositories and services, and pulls in the interfaces from `application`
   - `interface-adapters` - **Interface Adapters Layer** - holds controllers that serve as an entry point to the system (used in Frameworks & Drivers layer to interact with the system)
 - `tests` - Unit tests live here - the `unit` subfolder's structure matches `src`
+- `.eslintrc.json` - Where the `eslint-plugin-boundaries` plugin is defined - _this stops you from breaking the dependency rule_
 - `vitest.config.ts` - Take note of how the `@` alias is defined!

 ## Layers explanation